open-austin/atmosphere-license/atmosphere-templates/atmosphere-0.1-template.md

 A "Disqualifying Investment" is any investment exceeding $10,000 in value in a company, agency, or entity that operates any Disqualifying Facility or has a majority ownership interest or majority profit rights in any Disqualifying Facility.
 A Disqualifying Investment may take the form of direct ownership, shares, commingled mutual funds containing shares, or corporate bonds.

 "Disqualifying Facilities" include any of the following:

 1. any coal mine or any coal extraction operations.
 2. any oil or natural gas wells or extraction operations.
 3. any coal, oil, or natural gas processing facility.
 4. any pipeline longer than 10 kilometers used for fossil fuel transportation.

+### OPTIONAL 🌳: Deforestation
-[OPTIONAL 🌳: "Disqualifying Facilities" also include any of the following:
+"Disqualifying Facilities" also include any of the following:

 1. any deforestation operation.
-        a.
-"Deforestation" shall mean the clearing, burning, or destruction of 0.5 or more hectares of forests within a 1 year period for conversion to a non-forest use such as farming, ranching, or construction.
+    * "Deforestation" shall mean the clearing, burning, or destruction of 0.5 or more hectares of forests within a 1 year period for conversion to a non-forest use such as farming, ranching, or construction.
-        b.
-"Forest" shall mean 0.5 or more hectares of trees that were either planted more than 50 years ago or were not planted by humans or human made equipment.
+    * "Forest" shall mean 0.5 or more hectares of trees that were either planted more than 50 years ago or were not planted by humans or human made equipment.
 2. any land that has been deforested within the past three years.
-        a. a "conservation easement or other effective legal restriction" on land that has been deforested only qualifies as "Divestment" if it effectively prohibits all non-forest use.]
+    * a "conservation easement or other effective legal restriction" on land that has been deforested only qualifies as "Divestment" if it effectively prohibits all non-forest use.

+### OPTIONAL 🛂: Civilian Internment
-[OPTIONAL 🛂: "Disqualifying Facilities" also include any of the following:
+"Disqualifying Facilities" also include any of the following:

 1. any concentration camp or other facility for involuntary internment of civilians based on their status as refugees (including climate refugees), status as asylum claimants, race, ethnicity, religion, national origin, sexual orientation, gender, or gender identification.
-    2. any business, agency, or entity engaged in any of the five offenses defined by Article 3 of the United Nations Convention on the Prevention and Punishment of the Crime of Genocide.]
+2. any business, agency, or entity engaged in any of the five offenses defined by Article 3 of the United Nations Convention on the Prevention and Punishment of the Crime of Genocide.

+### OPTIONAL 💸: For-Profit Prisons
-[OPTIONAL 💸: "Disqualifying Facilities" also include any prison or jail that is owned or operated for a profit.]
+"Disqualifying Facilities" also include any prison or jail that is owned or operated for a profit.

 ## 4. Source Code
 You may copy and distribute the Program (or a work based on it, under Section 2) in object code or executable form under the terms of Sections 1 and 2 above provided that you also do one of the following:

-a) Accompany it with the complete corresponding machine-readable source code, which must be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange; or,
+1. Accompany it with the complete corresponding machine-readable source code, which must be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange; or,
-b) Accompany it with a written offer, valid for at least three years, to give any third party, for a charge no more than your cost of physically performing source distribution, a complete machine-readable copy of the corresponding source code, to be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange; or,
+2. Accompany it with a written offer, valid for at least three years, to give any third party, for a charge no more than your cost of physically performing source distribution, a complete machine-readable copy of the corresponding source code, to be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange; or,
-c) Accompany it with the information you received as to the offer to distribute corresponding source code.
+3. Accompany it with the information you received as to the offer to distribute corresponding source code.
 (This alternative is allowed only for noncommercial distribution and only if you received the program in object code or executable form with such an offer, in accord with Subsection b above.)
 The source code for a work means the preferred form of the work for making modifications to it.
 For an executable work, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the executable.
 However, as a special exception, the source code distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable.

 If distribution of executable or object code is made by offering access to copy from a designated place, then offering equivalent access to copy the source code from the same place counts as distribution of the source code, even though third parties are not compelled to copy the source along with the object code.